GoodVessel92551/Booogle-V-1.0/READ.md

-Welcome to Booogle V1.0

-In this release I add:

-The maths app
+**Change Log**

+Version 1.0

+What is new in v1.0:

-The time app wich has the time and stopwatch and timer The tasks app
+The time apps which includes a stopwatch, timer and the current time

+The calculator app so you can do maths on Booogle

+The task app so you can now set you self tasks

-The random number generater app
+The random number generator app

-There will be more apps coming soon but if you have a suggestion please upload it though the website
+Thank you for all the people that are using Booogle.

 Link:https://booogle-two.goodvessel92551.repl.co/